 The End of Star Formation in Galaxies

 Poststarburst (or E+A) galaxies are a class of galaxies that show evidence of having had a recent "burst" of star formation, which has now ended.
 These galaxies are in transition between star-forming, blue spiral galaxies like our own Milky Way and red quiescent elliptical galaxies.
 Despite their lack of current star formation, we have observed that post-starburst galaxies can contain large reservoirs of the molecular gas which should otherwise be fueling new star formation.
+This gas is depleted during the post-starburst phase and is suppressed from collapse to denser states.

 Our research was recently featured on astrobites.